-CORRECTIVE ACTION: The auditor required the RCJ provide the more comprehensive information to inmates either through a video or in person.
+The auditor required the RCJ provide the more comprehensive information to inmates either through a video or in person.
 The training is to include their rights to be free from sexual abuse and sexual harassment; their rights to be free from retaliation for reporting and the agency policy and procedures for responding.
-The auditor required documented evidence that this training has been complete.
-The RCJ implemented new procedure in which inmates watch the PREA video every 3rd Wednesday of the month.
-A list is printed off of every inmate booked in within the past 30 days and inmates sign after viewing the video.
-Signature sheets are maintained on record and were provided to the auditor.
+The auditor required documented evidence that this training has been complete throughout the corrective action period.
+The Jail Administrator provided several signed training sheets from throughout the corrective action period.